coreruleset/documentation/content/deployment/install.md

 Installing the CRS isn't very hard but it does have one major requirement, ModSecurity.
 If ModSecurity isn't working properly you will likely run into problems running the CRS.
+{{% notice warning %}}
-In order to run the 3.x branch you require AT MINIMUM ModSecurity 2.8 or above, preferably version 3.x or above.
+In order to run the 3. xbranch you require AT MINIMUM ModSecurity 2.8 or above, preferably version 3.x or above.
+{{% /notice %}}

 ## Finding where to edit in your configuration